Emulators

 emulator.

 All emulators can be used the same way.
-Just add EMULATE=1
+Just add EMULATE=1 to the command

 line.